Niharika Konidela

 Niharika Konidela (born 18 December 1993) is an Indian actress and producer who works in Telugu films.
 She made her debut with the film Oka Manasu (2016).
 She produces films and web series under her banner Pink Elephant Pictures.

 Early and personal life

 Niharika Konidela is the daughter of actor and producer Nagendra Babu and Padmaja Konidela.
 She is the niece of actors Chiranjeevi and Pawan Kalyan.
 Her brother, Varun Tej, and cousins, Ram Charan, Sai Dharam Tej, Vaisshnav Tej, and Allu Arjun are also actors in Telugu cinema.

+Niharika did her schooling at The Future kids School, Hyderabad and completed her graduation from St. Mary's College, Hyderabad.
 She married Chaitanya Jonnalagadda on 9 December 2020, at Oberoi Udaivilas in Udaipur, Rajasthan.
 The couple announced their divorce on 5 July 2023.

 Career

 Niharika worked as a presenter on Telugu language television before pursuing a career as an actress.
 She has hosted Dhee Ultimate Dance Show for the segments Dhee Junior 1 and Dhee Junior 2 aired on ETV Network.

 She acted and also produced the Telugu web-series Muddapappu Avakai under her banner Pink Elephant Pictures.
 This series was released on YouTube and was well received by the audience.
 In September 2015, she signed Oka Manasu which marked her debut as a film actress.
 Her 2019 film, Suryakantham, performed poorly at the box office, grossing ₹3 crore.
 Later that year, she played a minor role in the historical action film Sye Raa Narasimha Reddy.